Cancer the Great Overwhelm

 The power of prayer cannot be overstated.
 I found so much hope and peace when I prayed…not just for myself, but for my family and other people I knew that were facing hard times.

-Today, not everyone comes from a spiritual background, and they don’t know how to pray.
-People write us all of the time about this.
-One of the ways we help people is giving them some tracks to run on with prayer.
+Today, not everyone comes from a spiritual background.
+People write us all of the time asking us about how to pray, how to make sure God hears them and they are doing it right.
+We like to help give them some tracks to run on with prayer.
 The article Asking God for Help has been especially popular on our website.

 Prayer and Support Group

 Lastly, finding community can be very helpful.
 That’s why we created a prayer and support group on Facebook.
-We have hundreds of other fighters, survivors and caregivers in there who are ready to pray for you and support you on your journey.
+We have hundreds of members who are fighters, survivors and caregivers who would love to pray for you.
 You are not alone, nor were you ever meant to be!

 Help with the Great Overwhelm

-I know there are a lot of places online, even within the cancer space, that are trying to suck you into joining their next course or webinar and to harvest your information.
-Then they will bombard you with info until they get you to do what they want you to do.
+I know there are a lot of places online, even within the cancer space, that are trying to get you to join their next course or webinar or get coaching.
+Then they bombard you with info until they get you to do what they want you to do.

 Let me tell you, that is not the purpose of Hope Has Arrived.

-My prayer is that you will find hope today and all your days ahead, especially in light of the great overwhelm.
+My prayer is that you will find hope today and all your days ahead, even while facing the great overwhelm of cancer.

 For more about how to find spiritual hope, see Knowing God Personally.